sderosiaux/every-single-day-i-tldr/README.md

 # 22-10-2017

+- https://www.mocky.io/ A new online tool to mock http response, always useful
 - https://cloudplatform.googleblog.com/2017/10/API-design-choosing-between-names-and-identifiers-in-URLs.html A page _should_ have a "human" friendly url, and a fixed permalink with ids
 - https://www.theverge.com/platform/amp/2017/10/19/16503076/oracle-vs-google-judge-william-alsup-interview-waymo-uber A Judge writing QuickBasic is obviously in a good position to judge tech cases <3
 - https://blogs.dropbox.com/dropbox/2017/10/new-plan-dropbox-professional/ New tools to "showcase" a work, basically create a "landing" page to organize some Dropbox content